k3s-io/docs/docs/installation/network-options.md

 This allows agents to operate without exposing the kubelet and container runtime streaming ports to incoming connections, and for the control-plane to connect to cluster services when operating with the agent disabled.
 This functionality is equivalent to the [Konnectivity](https://kubernetes.io/docs/tasks/extend-kubernetes/setup-konnectivity/) service commonly used on other Kubernetes distributions, and is managed via the apiserver's egress selector configuration.

+The default mode is `agent`. `pod` or `cluster` modes are recommended when running [agentless servers](../advanced.md#running-agentless-servers-experimental), in order to provide the apiserver with access to cluster service endpoints in the absence of flannel and kube-proxy.

 The egress selector mode may be configured on servers via the `--egress-selector-mode` flag, and offers four modes:
 * `disabled`: The apiserver does not use agent tunnels to communicate with kubelets or cluster endpoints.
   This mode requires that servers run the kubelet, CNI, and kube-proxy, and have direct connectivity to agents, or the apiserver will not be able to access service endpoints or perform `kubectl exec` and `kubectl logs`.
 * `agent` (default): The apiserver uses agent tunnels to communicate with kubelets.
   This mode requires that the servers also run the kubelet, CNI, and kube-proxy, or the apiserver will not be able to access service endpoints.
-* `pod`: The apiserver uses agent tunnels to communicate with kubelets and service endpoints, routing endpoint connections to the correct agent by watching Nodes.
+* `pod`: The apiserver uses agent tunnels to communicate with kubelets and service endpoints, routing endpoint connections to the correct agent by watching Nodes and Endpoints.
-  **NOTE**: This will not work when using a CNI that uses its own IPAM and does not respect the node's PodCIDR allocation. `cluster` or `agent` should be used with these CNIs instead.
+  **NOTE**: This mode will not work when using a CNI that uses its own IPAM and does not respect the node's PodCIDR allocation. `cluster` or `agent` mode should be used with these CNIs instead.
-* `cluster`: The apiserver uses agent tunnels to communicate with kubelets and service endpoints, routing endpoint connections to the correct agent by watching Endpoints.
+* `cluster`: The apiserver uses agent tunnels to communicate with kubelets and service endpoints, routing endpoint connections to the correct agent by watching Pods and Endpoints.
+This mode has the highest portability across different cluster configurations, at the cost of increased overhead.

 ## Dual-stack (IPv4 + IPv6) Networking